JonLiuFYI/toothpaste/README.md

 ## Using toothpaste
 To launch the server, in your terminal, go to the toothpaste directory and execute `server.py` or `python server.py` (if Python 3 isn't default on your system, use `python3 server.py` instead).

-API documentation: localhost:5000/api/ui
+See API documentation and test run it: http://localhost:5000/api/ui

-Unit tests: run `pytest` in this directory.
+Run unit tests: run `pytest` in this directory.